 Quality in roofing underlayment is important to prevent wind-induced rain from getting under the shingles and to cause potential damage to the interior and the structure of the home.
 The regular asphalt felt material tears easily & result in moisture absorption which in turn leads to to wrinkles in the shingles.

 Induced with #15 and #30 asphalt felts, this GAF FeltBuster roofing underlayment with High-Traction Synthetic feature is absolutely un-tearable.
 It will not not absorb any moisture, and hence prevent wrinkling of the shingles.

 This underlayment product stands out for its enhanced and safe walk-on feature.
 This enhanced walkability is further combined with a cooler upper surface (compared to black asphalt felts).
 It has a temperature difference of almost 30 degree Fahrenheit when compared to regular black felts which retain more heat.

-This product is participatess in the GAF Warranty for Roofing System.
-This trademark FeltBuster Synthetic High-Traction Roofing Felt comes with a limited lifetime warranty.
+This product is participates in the GAF Feltbuster Warranty for Roofing System.
+This trademark GAF FeltBuster Synthetic High-Traction Roofing Felt comes with a limited lifetime warranty.
 The only condition is that it should be installed on shingle roofs with similar warranty.
-Composed of non asphaltic polypropylene, this synthetic felt underlayment is tear resistant and pushes moisture back.
+Composed of non asphaltic polypropylene, this synthetic roofing underlayment is tear resistant and pushes moisture back.